John Hope (lawyer): Early life and education

 John Hope was born in Edinburgh, Scotland on 12 May 1807 to James Hope and Jane Walker.
 His father was a lawyer and a colonel in the Volunteer Corp.
 His mother was a member of the prominent Walkers of Dalry family, which owned Dalry House, where John was born.
 His paternal grandfather was Professor John Hope, the Regius Keeper of the Royal Botanic Garden Edinburgh.

 John Hope was educated at Edinburgh's Royal High School and the University of Edinburgh, but did not obtain a degree.
 He studied law while working in his father's law firm and in 1828 was admitted to the Society of Writers to the Signet.
 On the death of his father, he became a partner in the legal practice of his younger brother, James, the partnership lasting until 1864.

+He was founder of the Foot-Ball Club in 1824, considered to be the world's first club dedicated to playing football, and ran the club until 1841.

 In his early thirties, Hope began the campaigning, evangelical and philanthropic activities which would occupy the rest of his life.
 His professional earnings and inherited wealth had made him a wealthy man, and with no family to support he was able to devote considerable resources to his chosen causes.